Why Do Car Accidents Happen?

 Experienced Longwood, FL auto accident attorney explains common causes of car accidents

 Auto accidents happen for many reasons.
-Whatever the cause of your car crash, make sure you have an attorney who will take your case seriously, right from the start: the Law Office of Scott M. Miller.
+Whatever the cause of your car crash, make sure you have an attorney who will take your case seriously, right from the start: the Law Offices of Scott M. Miller, P.A.
 Attorney Miller and his team are familiar with many of the common causes of car accidents and know how to build compelling legal cases.

 An attorney with nearly 20 years' experience, Scott M. Miller began his career as a lawyer in Chicago.
 After five years of handling a variety of cases in Illinois, he moved to Florida and starting his own practice.
 He's also worked with clients on several high-profile accident cases featured on ABC's "Good Morning America" and CBS' "The Saturday Early Show."